TMD Evolution Study of the $\cos 2 \phi$ Azimuthal Asymmetry in Unpolarized $J/\psi$ Production at EIC: production within TMD factorization

 \subsection{Smearing effects and shape functions}

 As mentioned, the TMD factorized expressions have to take into account final state smearing effects that are encoded in the SF $\Delta^{[n]}$ \cite{Echevarria:2019ynx, Fleming:2019pzj}.
 This nonperturbative hadronic quantity describes the transition from the $Q\bar{Q}$ pair to a bound quarkonium state, not only the formation of the bound state, but also the soft-gluon radiation required to produce a final state hadron in the CS state, which generally will change the momentum of the quarkonium.
-Alternatively, the SFs can be seen as the analogs of the fragmentation functions for light hadron production.
 Including the SFs in the cross section becomes

 where we have introduced the transverse momentum convolutions:

 with the transverse momentum dependent weight function

 The SF can be thought of as a generalization of the LDMEs in collinear factorization.
 It is expected that the shape functions are proportional to the LDMEs, also beyond LO: